dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

 ###### `-d DURATION, --duration DURATION`

-Max duration for the Datadog downtime after which it will be auto-cancelled.
+Max duration in hours for the Datadog downtime after which it will be auto-cancelled.
 This is a safeguard against downtime remaining active and preventing future alerts.
+Default: 24 hours

 ---